CedricNtwari/money-transfer/README.md

 ## Features

-**1. Real-time Exchange Rates:** Stay updated with the latest exchange rates to make informed decisions about your money transfers.
+**1. Real-time Exchange Rates:** Access real-time exchange rate information for various currencies, including EUR, USD, BIF, and RWF, to facilitate the user to make an informed decisions for your financial transactions.

-**2. Multiple Step Money Transfer:** We've simplified the transfer process into easy-to-follow steps, ensuring a seamless and secure experience.
+**2. Multiple Step Money Transfer:** The transfer process has been simplified into easy-to-follow steps, ensuring a seamless and secure experience.

-**3. Accordions for Easy Navigation:** Our user-friendly interface incorporates accordions for a smooth and intuitive navigation experience.
+**3. Accordions for Easy Navigation:** The user-friendly interface incorporates accordions for a smooth and intuitive navigation experience.

-**4. Simple Navigation:** We provide an intuitive and straightforward navigation system, making it easy for users to find the information they need and access various platform features effortlessly.

-**5. Footer for Quick Access:** A well-designed footer with essential links and information, allowing users to quickly navigate to important sections of the platform, including FAQs, customer support, and more.
+**4. Navigation & Footer for Quick Access:** A well-designed navigation & footer with essential links and information, allowing users to quickly navigate to the home page of the platform and our social platforms and customer support.

-**6. Robust Security:** Our platform employs state-of-the-art security measures to safeguard your financial data and protect your privacy.
+**5. Robust Security:** The platform employs security measures to safeguard your financial data and protect your privacy.
+We adhere to industry-standard for basic security protocols to ensure your peace of mind.

 ## Color Palette

-Inspired by the 100 CHF Swiss note, our color scheme is characterized by the following:
+Inspired by the 100 CHF Swiss note, the color scheme is characterized by the following:

 - **Primary Color:** [--primary-color: #146191]
 - **Secondary Color:** [--secondary-color: #d37a49]